 Its a jungle out there when it comes to finding information on how to eat before and after a workout.
 So many sites, saying so many different things.
 Some of the time the information is conflicting and downright confusing.

 I’m not completely qualified yet in Sports Nutrition, however I have the basics, and personally I think its all I need.
-I’m not body building, Im not an endurance athlete and I am not working out everyday.
-I am a regular girl, in the gym every other day, working on all areas of my body.
+I’m not body building, I’m not an endurance athlete and I am not working out everyday.
+I am a regular girl, in the gym when I can, working on all areas of my body.

 Firstly, go easy on the PROTEIN!

 You only need 0.8g of protein per kg of body weight.
 That’s it.
 For the average woman that’s about 46g per day.
 Here’s an example, if I were to eat 1 cup of oats for breakfast (26g of protein) and 1 cup of chickpeas in my dinner (39g of protein) that would be enough.
 Now this is just a guideline and as I am predominantly vegetarian I do need to make sure I am eating a wide variety of food throughout the day to get all my amino acids.
 If you are eating meat, its certainly a lot easier to consume all 9 essential aminos in one go.

 This leads me to my next vegetarian protein point; You don’t need to perfectly combine proteins at every meal.

 Over the years we have been told to eat grains with legumes, vegetables with rice, to ensure we are getting all our amino acids in one sitting.
 It is true that vegetables, grains, nuts and other non-meat foods don’t have the ‘perfect’ amino profile because usually there is one acid lacking (known as the ‘limiting amino acid’).
 HOWEVER our bodies are very very very smart!
 They will create a pool of all the amino acids throughout the day, and piece them all together as and when they need them.
 So as long as you are eating a good variety of wholesome foods, you can be assured you are getting all your aminos!